AriFordsham/GHCWiki/trac-roadmap.md

 ## iCalendar Support

 The Roadmap supports the [ iCalendar](http://www.ietf.org/rfc/rfc2445.txt) format to keep track of planned milestones and related tickets from your favorite calendar software.
-Calendar applications supporting the iCalendar specification include [ Apple iCal](http://www.apple.com/ical/) for Mac OS X and the cross-platform [ Mozilla Calendar](http://www.mozilla.org/projects/calendar/). [ Korganiser](http://kdepim.kde.org/components/korganizer.php) (the calendar application of the [ KDE](http://www.kde.org/) project) and [ Evolution](http://www.novell.com/de-de/products/desktop/features/evolution.html) also support iCalendar.
+Calendar applications supporting the iCalendar specification include [ Apple iCal](http://www.apple.com/ical/) for Mac OS X and the cross-platform [ Mozilla Calendar](http://www.mozilla.org/projects/calendar/), and [ Chandler](http://chandlerproject.org). [ Korganizer](http://kontact.kde.org/korganizer/) (the calendar application of the [ KDE](http://www.kde.org/) project) and [ Evolution](http://www.novell.com/de-de/products/desktop/features/evolution.html) also support iCalendar.

 To subscribe to the roadmap, copy the iCalendar link from the roadmap (found at the bottom of the page) and choose the "Subscribe to remote calendar" action (or similar) of your calendar application, and insert the URL just copied.